E-Cigs- The FAQs

 A 7, Technically no, even though there is no second hand smoke and no ignition of tobacco, this debate is yet to be fully had.
 On the face of it, it would seem they ( Governments/EU etc) could, should or would not place a complete ban… but until then, I will have to state no… not anywhere.

 Q 8, Is an electronic cigarette (with nicotine) addictive.

 The electronic cigarette is not intended for use of non smokers.
-The innovation is designed to give tobacco smokers an ‘alternative’ to inhaling the 4000+ chemicals (and tar) found in tobacco cigarettes but still get that instant nicotine “hit” they miss with other alternatives (patches etc).
+The innovation is designed to give tobacco smokers an ‘alternative’ to inhaling the 4000+ chemicals (plus tar & carbon monoxide…the big killers) found in tobacco cigarettes but still get that ‘instant’ nicotine ‘hit’ (with no tar or smoke) they miss with other alternatives (patches etc).